This Google Domain Review was revised and updated on December 4, 2018.

 2. A Variety of Web Hosting Partners:

 Although Google Domains does not offer web hosting services per se, it does have partnerships with third-party web hosting providers, allowing you to link your domain to these services seamlessly and with minimum hassle.
+You can use domain authority checker to check the authority of your domain, which is a free and reliable online tool.

 These third-party providers include Shopify, Squarespace, Weebly, Wix, and WordPress by BlueHost.